 Before a doctor conducts allergy testing, they’ll go over your medical history and allergy symptoms, as well as ask about your lifestyle, e.g., whether you live with pets or work in a dusty office.
 They will also perform a physical exam and may look at your lungs or sinuses via imaging.

 To prepare for an allergy test, you’ll likely need to stop taking any allergy medications, such as antihistamines, for the week before your test.
 Other medications, including certain antidepressants and herbal supplements, may need to be discontinued as well, according to the Asthma and Allergy Foundation of America.
 If you’re not sure about whether or not a specific medication will interfere with testing, call your doctor.

 Different types of allergy tests

 The test entails inserting small amounts of allergens under the skin’s surface.
-“Skin prick testing has been used for over 100 years to test for the prevalence of allergies,” Holbreich said.
+“Skin prick testing has been used for over 100 years to test for the prevalence of allergies,” Holbreich says.
 “In the last 20 years or so, the testing material has been more purified, so it’s more accurate.”

-The number of allergens included in a skin prick test depends on a patient’s age and symptoms, said Holbreich.
+The number of allergens included in a skin prick test depends on a patient’s age and symptoms, says Holbreich.
 Typically, it’s three to five allergens for babies 4 to 6 months old, up to 18 allergens for preschoolers, and up to 50 for teens and adults.